The End of Seeing by Christy Collins, Review: Deeply affecting

 I look at the silhouette a long time and by the time I hang the photo on the line I’ve decided: I will follow this until I am rid of your shadow sewn to mine, your voice in my head, until I don’t feel your absence in each room.
 And I will return home only when this is over an all that’s left is a memory like a bruise, only painful when examined.

-It is not hard to see why this title was among three winners of the 2015 Seizure Viva La Novella Prize.
+It is not hard to see why The End of Seeing was among three winners of the 2015 Seizure Viva La Novella Prize.

 In Rachel Watt’s review I think she describes this particular quality beautifully,